Fairfax Sex Crimes Lawyer

 In Virginia, rape can be one of three things: (1) It can be nonconsensual sexual intercourse which was accomplished against another person’s will through force, threat, or intimidation; (2) nonconsensual sex achieved as a result of the victim’s mental or physical incapacity; or (3) sexual intercourse with a child under the age of 13 – where the law presumes that a child cannot give consent.

 Rape is a very serious crime, but the allegations are not always true.
 People are motivated to make false accusations for a variety of reasons, and if consent was given, the victim cannot withdraw that consent a few days later merely because they are embarrassed or had regrets.
 Consent is consent irrespective of whether a person was later regretful of providing that consent.
-Retaining a Fairfax sex crime lawyer at the outset might not only help in avoiding charges altogether, but it can also help you avoid a wrongful conviction if charges have been filed.
+Retaining a Fairfax sex crimes lawyer at the outset might not only help in avoiding charges altogether, but it can also help you avoid a wrongful conviction if charges have been filed.

 Carnal Knowledge of a Child